1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 }
 ```

-I don't spend much time looking at `sitemap.xml` or tweaking the templates, so they're not hooked up to automatically updates.
+I don't spend much time looking at `sitemap.xml` or tweaking the templates, so they're not hooked up to automatically update.
 I've tried to only implement exactly what I need without any unnecessary abstractions to keep the code easy to work with.
 Writing both the code and content lets you aggressively cut corners.

 ## Make Your Own

 I'm not totally sold on literate programming yet.
 I quite liked the having all the code fit on one screen and [⌘-B](https://www.sublimetext.com/docs/3/build_systems.html) doesn't work out of the box.
 But I've been asked a couple of times for advice on putting words and charts on the internet without <img src='https://i.imgur.com/J1MBJU6.png' style='height: 1.2em; position: relative; top: 4px;' alt='Medium App Nag'></img> getting plastered all over it.
 Hopefully this post shows how far a little glue code can go when paired with a folder of markdown files, `rsync` and a static server.

-If you'd like to try it without futzing with literate bits, there's a [javascript only](https://github.com/1wheel/roadtolarissa/blob/master/source/literate-blogging/index.js) version.
+If you'd like to try it without futzing with the literate bits, there's a [javascript only](https://github.com/1wheel/roadtolarissa/blob/master/source/literate-blogging/index.js) version.

 <link rel="stylesheet" type="text/css" href="style.css">